-Admissions Requirements Overview
+Admission Requirements Overview

 We recognize that all of our students have developed sophisticated language skills.
 Terms like "native-speaker," "fluent," or "bilingual" often do not accurately reflect their rich linguistic backgrounds.

 We recommend that you have a minimum of six months of in-country experience using your second or third language.
-Most candidates come to the Monterey Institute with at least two years of in-country experience.
+Most candidates have at least two years of in-country experience.

 Non-Native English Speakers